lggomez/adguard-filter-list/README.md

 (https://raw.githubusercontent.com/lggomez/adguard-filter-list/refs/heads/master/blocklist) and
 add it to your AdGuardHome DNS blocklists.

+Also, the corresponding allowlist is available at (https://raw.githubusercontent.com/lggomez/adguard-filter-list/refs/heads/master/allowlist).

 ## Which Lists Are Combined Here?<a name="which-lists-are-combined-here"></a>

 Which lists I'm using here, you can see in hostlist compiler configuration